inseri-swiss/inseri-core-wp/docs/blocks/image.md

 ## Input

-It expects an image URL as input through a channel in the post (e.g. from a text editor or a Python block).
+It expects an image URL or an image object.

 ## Parameters: